-“Chloé bad.
+“Chloe bad.
 Bad bad baaad!”
-Chloé screamed so loud that even a bird on a nearby tree got scared and quickly flew away.
+Chloe screamed so loud that even a bird sitting on a nearby tree got scared and quickly flew away.

 “Elisabeb?
 Who Elisabeb?”

-“Elisabeth is our friend,” told her Benjamin, kissed her on her tiny forehead and put her back in the stroller.
+“Elisabeth is our friend,” told her Benjamin, kissed Chloe on her tiny forehead, and put her back in the stroller.